SrinivasaChivukula/Dining-App/README.md

 Built with **TypeScript** and **Expo**, this app showcases full-stack capability using **Firebase** as a serverless backend, directly relevant to modern startup stacks.

-## 🎯 Relevance to "Gen Z Digital Camera Startup" Role

-This project directly demonstrates the skills required for the Full Stack Software Engineer position:

-*   **Mobile Excellence**: While the role lists Swift/Kotlin, this project proves deep understanding of **mobile app architecture**, navigation patterns, and the constraints of mobile devices (iOS/Android) using **React Native**.
-*   **Modern Frontend Stack**: Built with **TypeScript**, **React**, and modern state management, perfectly aligning with the "TypeScript, React, CSS, Next.js" requirement.
-*   **Gen Z Aesthetic**: The UI is crafted to be "impressive" and "premium," using custom design tokens, modern typography, and vibrant palettes—exactly what a "growing Gen Z digital camera startup" needs to capture its audience.
-*   **Backend & Data**: Integrated with **Firebase (Firestore)** for real-time data syncing, analogous to **Supabase/AWS** in the job description.
-*   **Code Quality**: Strictly typed with TypeScript, ensuring maintainability and scalability.

 ## 🛠 Tech Stack